The MyAnalytics Wellbeing page shows how well you are disconnecting from work during your time off and suggests ways to

 About the metrics

 For example: If your set work schedule is 8 AM to 5 PM, Monday through Friday, and you collaborate in meetings, emails, chats, or calls after 5 PM on Monday, or during a weekend, Monday (or the weekend day) won't count as a quiet day.

 Turn work off when not at work: We all need breaks to recharge.
 Turning work "off" outside of working hours can help you get a better night's sleep and helps you feel refreshed the next day.

 Turn off notifications when not at work: Some find it helpful to reserve one night a week away from work or mute notifications outside of working hours.
 Research shows that people who disconnect daily from work report lower levels of stress and higher wellbeing.

-Take a break when at work: Go enjoy a meal with your team or take a relaxation break during work.
-You’ll give your brain a break, grow your network, and probably boost your productivity and professional success.
+Take a break when at work: Go enjoy a meal with your team or take a break from work.
+You'll give your brain a break, grow your network, and help boost your productivity and professional success.

 Be a thoughtful coworker!
 Establishing quiet hours with no meetings or email can lead to better teamwork:

 - For "inform" type emails, condense the emails and status updates into daily or weekly digests.
 This reduces the overall noise and randomization caused by email overload.

 - Use the delay delivery inline suggestion to schedule email delivery when the recipients are within their working hours.
-Limit late night and early morning email to urgent email, to cut through the noise.
+Limit late night and early morning email to urgent email only, to cut through the noise.

-- Turn off notifications on your phone and desktop when you are trying to focus.
+- Turn off notifications on your phone and computer when you are trying to focus.

 - Be intentional about who you invite to meetings.

 - Try to limit meeting overruns.

-- Consider starting a policy of no-meetings Wednesdays.
+- Consider starting a policy of no meetings on Fridays.